| LATEST SNIPPET

 operating expenses are so high.
 Marketing has

 always been my missing link and it still is!
+What advances have you seen during your career

+for other women in motorsports?
 When I first got into racing, there were not

 many women racing with the men; but it is much more